DaveO-Home/embedded-acceptance-tests-ng/README.md

 1\. ***Development Server Window*** -

+***Important:*** Upgraded Karma from 4.4.1 to 5.1.0 - StealJs may open too many files so downgrade Karma to 4.4.1 or change your `ulimit -n 30000`.

 * `gulp test`
 * `gulp compile` - recompile typescript. __Note__ Production build will remove all generated *.js files gernerated by typescript.
 If you get **entry not found**, run this command.
 * `gulp prd` - build production without running tests